Efficient Multivariate Initial Sequence Estimators for MCMC: Covariance-Correlation ISE

 \end{enumerate}

 \end{theorem}

 \begin{proof} See Appendix~\ref{pf:Gen_var}. \end{proof}

-\begin{remark} Proposition~\ref{thm:Gen_var} presents convergence properties of the generalized variance of $ \hat{\Sigma}_{\text{cc}}$, which is a similar result to that of mISE from \cite{dai2017multivariate}.
+\begin{remark} Theorem~\ref{thm:Gen_var} establishes asymptotic conservativeness of the generalized variance of $ \hat{\Sigma}_{\text{cc}}$, a result similar to that of mISE from \cite{dai2017multivariate}.
 The result implies that asymptotically, the confidence regions created from $\hat{\Sigma}_{\text{cc}}$ will not have a smaller volume than the oracle.
-Although generalized variance has its statistical importance, it does not comment on the estimation of all the cross-covariance terms of $\Sigma$.
+Although generalized variance has its statistical importance, it fails to comment on the estimation of all the cross-covariance terms of $\Sigma$.
 Part $(b)$ of the theorem establishes element-wise asymptotic conservativeness. \end{remark}

+\begin{remark} Similar to \cite{dai2017multivariate,geyer1992practical,kosorok2000monte, vats2019multivariate}, our asymptotic results assume stationarity of the Markov chain.
+Starting from any arbitrary distribution introduces a period of initial transience. \cite{alex2007replicatedbm} and \cite{ockerman1997impact} discuss the effect of this initial transience on variance estimators and present some empirical insights and possible corrections.
+Establishing asymptotic results for any arbitrary distribution remains an open problem for univariate and multivariate initial sequence estimators, as well as batch-means estimators. \end{remark}